johntalton/boschIEU/README.md

    .then(id => console.log('sensors Id', id);
 ```
 #### :page_facing_up: calibration()
-Fetches the calibration constats from the chip.
-These values are unique for each chip and needed to perform compensation of the raw data values into tempature and pressure readings.
+Fetches the calibration constants from the chip.
+These values are unique for each chip and needed to perform compensation of the raw data values into temperature and pressure readings.

 Note: This must be called before the `measurment` call will return valid results.

-Note: The method itself caches results in the class and is not needed externaly (though returned for user inspection)
+Note: The method itself caches results in the class and is not needed externally (though returned for user inspection)
 #### :page_facing_up: fifo()
 The `fifo` getter method returns a static `Fifo` class implementation.
-This provides a namesapce for fifo functionality.
+This provides a namespace for fifo functionality.
 ```js
 sensor.fifo.flush( ... ).then(...)
 ```